WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 3. Person B(Person C, etc) should accept the invite via email (or via the sharable link from Person A)

 4. Person B should copy the link under the green "Clone and download" button on the repository's main page.
 Person B should now run `git clone [url copied from the repository]`.

+    Be sure to run the _git clone_ command wherever you would like the folder to be created on your computer.
+For example, if you run the git clone command in the ` ~/Documents/visual studio 2015/Projects` directory, the project folder would be created at `~/Documents/visual studio 2015/Projects/[ProjectName]`

+    Ensure Person B navigates into the project directory by running the `cd` command.
+For example if you ran your _git clone_ command in the `~/Documents/visual studio 2015/Projects` and your project was called `GitBranchTest`.
+You would then need to run `cd GitBranchTest` to navigate to the project directory.
+You can verify you are in the project directory if you see the branch name at the end of the directory name in the console like the following: ` ~/Documents/visual studio 2015/Projects/GitBranchTest (master)`

 5. Person B now needs to create a branch by running `git checkout -b [newBranchName]`.
 Person B should make a few small changes, and commit those changes locally.

     5.a (Optional) If Person B wants to add their changes to the github they can run `git push origin [newBranchName]`

 6. Once Person B is done with their changes they need to merge them back into `master`.
 First they should checkout master with `git checkout master`.
 Then to merge their changes into master they should run `git merge -m "[merge message]" [newBranchName]`.

+    Remember when we perform a merge, we are _merging_ the changes into the branch we currently have checked out.
+You can kinda think about us _bringing_ those changes into our currently checked out branch.

 7. Now with their changes merged in they need to update origin.
 Before running a push you should run a `git pull` to make sure you have the most recent code.
 Then you can update origin by running `git push origin master`.

 8. Person A now needs the most recent changes in master.
 First they need to have the master branch checked out by running `git checkout master`.
 To get the most recent changes they can run  `git pull`.
 If there are more than 2 people working on the project, everyone can run this step now to ensure everyone on the team is up-to-date.

 9. Person A can now repeat steps 5-6.
 If there are more than 2 people have Person C repeat these steps afterwards as well.

+### Additional:
+You can repeat these steps, alternating who is creating a branch and adding changes until you feel comforatable with the process.

+You can also _resuse_ any of the already created branches.
+You should first checkout the branch, make your changes, commit and follow the same steps from there.

+You can use the "Network" graph under the "Insights" tab on the github repository to help verify the state and relationship of the different branches.